 We never lose sight of what our players need and what is truly important.

 Far Post does everything it can to keep costs manageable for families, while still providing the best possible product for our players.
-We do have some costs--like renting our indoor facility--that are vital to our work, yet very expensive.
+We do have some costs--like renting our indoor facility and outdoor fields, hiring the best coaches and --that are vital to our work, yet very expensive.